rmannibucau/tomcat-bus/README.md

 The listener supports the following configurations:

-* includePackages: comma separated list of event package which should be taken into account
+* includePackages: comma separated list of event package which should be taken into account - (only relevant if you send children of `ClusterMessage`)
-* excludePackages: comma separated list of event package which should be ignored (by default tomcat and tomee internal events are ignored)
+* excludePackages: comma separated list of event package which should be ignored (by default tomcat and tomee internal events are ignored) - (only relevant if you send children of `ClusterMessage`)
 * eventHandler: the qualified name of the event handler you want to use (by default CDI one)

 # Sample project